Installing CircuitPython on Keybow 2040 (or Pico RGB Keypad)

-In this tutorial, we'll walk you through what you'll need to do to install CircuitPython on your Keybow 2040 mini mechanical keyboard, as well as showing you where to find the CircuitPython libraries that you'll need.
+In this tutorial, we'll walk you through installing CircuitPython and our PMK library on some of our more macro pad friendly boards, as well as showing you where to find the CircuitPython libraries that you'll need.

-Your Keybow 2040 will come with CircuitPython and the necessary libraries pre-installed, but you might find this guide useful if you want to upgrade to the latest versions, or if something goes wrong and you need to start from scratch.
+If you buy a Keybow 2040 it will come with CircuitPython and libraries pre-installed, but you might find this guide useful if you want to upgrade to the latest versions, or if something goes wrong and you need to start from scratch.

 What you'll need